GaloisInc/saw-script/doc/manual/manual.md

 This process of folding and unfolding is useful both to make large terms easier for humans to work with and to make automated proofs more tractable.
-We'll get into the latter purpose when we talk about interacting with external provers.
+We'll describe the latter in more detail when we discuss interacting with external provers.

-Folding happens automatically when constructing Cryptol expressions in some cases.
+In some cases, folding happens automatically when constructing Cryptol expressions.
 Consider the following example:

 ~~~~
 sawscript> let t = {{ 0x22 }}